PravinPrabhakaran/EV-Charger-Dashboard/README.md

 5. Run the bot using "node evBotBolt.js"

 # Important Notes
 The slack bot requires event subscriptions to be active in the bot settings.
-It requires the following scopes/permissions : app_mentions:read\n channels:history channels:join channels:read chat:write groups:history
+Event subscriptions require a hosted domain which slack can route events to.
+During development, ngrok was used to temporarily host the local server to the internet.
+Ideally, a hosted server would be used for this purpose.

+The slack bot also requires the following scopes/permissions which can be set in oauth/permissions page within the slack APP management website :

+app_mentions:read

+channels:history

+channels:join

+channels:read

+chat:write

+groups:history

 groups:read

 im:history

 im:read

 im:write

 mpim:history

 mpim:read
-Event subscriptions require a hosted domain which slack can route events to.
-During development, ngrok was used to temporarily host the local server to the internet.
-Ideally, a hosted server would be used for this purpose.

 The charger IDs for the dashboard and slack bot have not been mapped to the correct charger.
 There was no clear way to identify which charger corresponded to the charger ID given by the API.
 This should be a very small modification to get the system working, with most cases just reordering the IDs listed.